Bhagavad Gita Chapter 5 Verse 26 Meaning

 Available in 28 languages

-This verse from Chapter 5 of the Bhagavad Gita highlights a practical insight: Absolute freedom exists on all sides for those self-controlled ascetics who are free from desire and anger, who have controlled their thoughts, and who have realized the Self.
+The Gita addresses renunciation in action with characteristic directness here.
+Absolute freedom exists on all sides for those self-controlled ascetics who are free from desire and anger, who have controlled their thoughts, and who have realized the Self.
+Within the broader arc of Chapter 5, this verse builds on Krishna's systematic exposition of liberation.
+The connection between renunciation in action and liberation that this verse draws is central to the Gita's vision.

 — Explained by the Nitya Team